Bridging Composite and Real: Towards End-to-end Deep Image Matting: Related Work

-For animal image matting, the above issue becomes even worse since the appearance diversity of shape, size, texture among different categories of animals as well as the protective coloration of animals make it more challenging to recognize foreground animals or distinguish their fur details from background context.
 In contrast to previous methods, we devise a novel end-to-end matting model via multi-task learning, which addresses the segmentation and matting tasks simultaneously.
-It can learn both high-level semantic features and low-level structural features in a shared encoder, benefiting the subsequent segmentation and matting decoders collaboratively.
-One close related work with ours is AdaMatting \cite{cai2019disentangled}, which also has a structure of a shared encoder and two decoders.
-There are several significant differences: 1) AdaMatting requires a coarse trimap as an extra input while our GFM model only takes a single image as input without any priors; 2) the trimap branch in AdaMatting aims to refine the input trimap, which is much easier than generating a global representation in our case because the initial trimap actually serves as an attention mask for learning semantical features; 3) both the encoder and decoder structures of GFM are specifically designed for end-to-end matting, which differs from AdaMatting; and 4) we systematically investigate the semantic-transition representations in the global decoder and gain useful empirical insights.
+It can learn both high-level semantic features and low-level structural features in a shared encoder, benefits the subsequent segmentation and matting decoders collaboratively.
+One close related work with ours is AdaMatting \citep{cai2019disentangled}, which also has a structure of a shared encoder and two decoders.
+There are several significant differences: 1) AdaMatting requires a coarse trimap as an extra input while our GFM model only takes a single image as input without any priors; 2) the trimap branch in AdaMatting aims to refine the input trimap, which is much easier than generating a global representation in our case because the initial trimap actually serves as an attention mask for learning semantical features; 3) the adapted trimap generated from AdaMatting is serving as a guidance for alpha decoder via the following propagation unit, which is not suitable for end-to-end matting task since it lacks explicit collaboration for both decoders; 4) both the encoder and decoder structures of GFM are specifically designed for end-to-end matting, which differs from AdaMatting; and 5) we systematically investigate the semantic-transition representations in the glance decoder and gain useful empirical insights.